Awards and featured on:

 Attorney Work Product Limitation on Discovery

-Information qualifying as “attorney work product” is also protected from discovery (Ca Civ Pro § 2018).
+Information qualifying as “attorney work product” is also protected from discovery.
+(Cal.
+Civ.
+Proc.
+Code, § 2018.030.)
 The purpose is to preserve counsel’s rights to prepare their cases for trial “with that degree of privacy” necessary to encourage thorough preparation and investigation of all sides (pro and con); and to prevent them from taking unfair advantage of their adversary’s industry and efforts.
-(Ca Civ Pro § 2018(a))
+(Cal.
+Civ.
+Proc.
+Code, § 2018.030, subd. (a).)